brjppru/brjppru/README.md

 I'm Roman Y. Bogdanov, from Syberia.

-#devops #kubernetes #docker #linux #cicd
+#netops #devops #kubernetes #docker #linux #cicd

-Experienced DevOps Engineer with 5+ years of hands-on experience supporting, automating, and optimizing mission-critical deployments in various environments, leveraging configuration management, CI/CD, and DevOps processes with a strong background in Linux and Windows administration.
+Experienced DevOps Engineer with 5+ years of hands-on experience supporting, automating, and optimizing mission-critical deployments in various environments, leveraging configuration management, CI/CD, and DevOps processes with a strong background in Linux, Windows and network administration.

 Excellent technical problem solver with hardware, software, and network issues.
 Flexible to tech, as long as the end goal is helping people.

-Tg @brjppru
+TG @brjppru

 Tech stack: